aaronbloomfield/pdr/labs/lab04/index.md

 Pre-lab
 -------

 One of the deliverables for the pre-lab is a PDF document named floatingpoint.pdf.
 It must be in PDF format!
-See [How To Convert A File To PDF](../../docs/convert_to_pdf.html) for details.
+See [How To Convert A File To PDF](../../docs/convert_to_pdf.html) for details. **Note: Many students will submit a text file that happens to be called floatingpoint.pdf.
+Make sure to check for this before submitting!**

 ### Reading ###